 Every phase has its own requirements with modest goals.
 In general, the 6 phases will keep your project organized and on track from initiation to close.

-Project phase 1: Research and Strategy
+Project Phase 1: Research and Strategy

 This phase is the preparation while project phase planning.
-It refers to collecting all information related to the project and creating an outline for the project plan.
+It refers to collecting all information related to the project and creating an outline for the project management plan.

 Analyzing data is the final step of research.
 The data will be analyzed according to the project.
 We should use analyzing tools to make it easier and more appropriate.
-The result of the analysis will be reviewed and summarized in a manner directly related to the project plan.
-Based on the findings from the research, we will make a strategy for the project plan.
+The result of the analysis will be reviewed and summarized in a manner directly related to the project management plan.
+Based on the findings from the research, we will make a strategy for the project management plan.

-The strategy will mention the project scope, duration, and schedule of tasks, costs, and budget, resources, ways of communication, and management of risk.
+The strategy will mention the project scope, duration, schedule of tasks, costs, budget, resources, ways of communication, and management of risk.
 A strategy will be the framework for project implementation.
 It will define the business area for the project and the deployment of resources.
 In a strategy, you need to create an outline of the activities, tasks, dependencies, and timeframes.
 Also, the strategy will contain threats that may arise while implementing the project.
 Based on the strategy, the project manager can monitor and control the project implementation under the budget.

-Project phase 2: Preparation of website outline
+Project Phase 2: Preparation of Website Outline

 When preparing a website outline, you need to take into the following problems.
 Firstly, you need to put your main content and center.
-If you want to make an e-commerce site, you should show your products, both in videos and photos.
+If you want to make an eCommerce site, you should show your products, both in videos and photos.
 Then you have to figure out your customer conversion funnel.
 This is the way you earn benefits from your customers.
-You need to decide you will rely on advertising (interlink, sidebar, pop-up,…), tools (review, comparison, search,…), or both.
+You need to decide whether you will rely on advertising (interlink, sidebar, pop-up,…), tools (review, comparison, search,…), or both.
 You also have to carefully plan the website creation, prepare the necessary information, and make sure that you thoroughly understand the audience of your website.